🔴Is Trump About To Start A War? 2025-10-22 18:06

 A little bit of clickbait.

-They're not firing anybody.
+They're not firing a little bit.

-The H1Bs that they're going to be.
+Yeah, the H-1Bs that they're going to be.

-They're gonna be eliminating uh the jobs that have been you I believe it's using H1Bs, and they said it was mostly in their corporate office, but can you guys bring it up?
+And they said it was mostly in their corporate office, but can you guys bring it up?

 Yep.

-It's uh loading.
+It's loading.

-So these are jobs that didn't even need to be done in the first place?
+So these are jobs that didn't even need to be done in the first place.

 He's still loading?